 The 2022 model did not appear to be any different from the 2021.
 The only visible difference I could see was that the word “Strata” was not on the highback.

-The one I got in the video above is the team highback.
+The one I got in the video above was the team highback.

 What did I think?

 I tried the Strata first.
-And it was definitely different feeling at first and a bit painful underfoot at first.
-Perhaps it was the minidisk or whatever.
+And it was definitely different feeling at first and a bit painful underfoot.
+Perhaps it was the mini-disk or my boots or whatever.
 It did feel more loose.

-The footbed is wider and there was some extra space between my boot and the interior sides of the front part of the binding.
+The footbed is wider and there was some extra space between my boot and the interior sides of the binding.